Is She The One?

 I created a fantasy object in my mind.
 Because, if I had “that woman over there” then everything would be much better than right here, right now.

 You see, we all want some other person such as a dream woman to enter our life and make everything better.
-It is the romantic in us that really does believe some other town or city, some other job, some other person holds the key, the answer.
+It is the hopeless romantic in us that really does believe some other town or city, some other job, some other person holds the key, the answer.

 Ambivalence and Fear